FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

   AGIO -. telemetry mirroring .-> BRIDGE
 ```

-This diagram captures the existing deployment bias: plugins execute in separate processes over gRPC, AgIO stays as a managed service, and a bridge plugin speaks gRPC/WebSocket to UI shells.
+This diagram documents one explored partition where plugins execute in separate processes over gRPC, AgIO operates as a managed service, and a bridge plugin speaks gRPC/WebSocket to UI shells.
+It is provided for comparison only; no selection has been made.

-### 21.5.3 Reference Partition — Core-Hosted Plugin Runtime (Struct ABI)
+### 21.5.3 Illustrative Partition — Core-Hosted Plugin Runtime (Struct ABI)

 ```mermaid
 flowchart TB